-5.9 Pupil Tracking mode
+5.9 Pupil Tracking (PT) mode

-Pupil tracking mode for imaging applications (includes 4QPM coronagraphy and SDI+) - Tentatively offered, pending commissioning: Pupil tracking mode is being implemented to support SAM, but given the demand from the community, it will be tentatively offered for use with imaging and 4QPM coronagraphic observations.
+Pupil tracking mode is a new option for imaging applications, 4QPM coronagraphy, classic coronagraphy, SDI+, SDI+4.
+Pupil tracking mode was implemented to support SAM, but given the demand from the community, it is now offered.
 In this mode, the telescope, independently from NaCo, tracks the pupil instead of the field.
 This new tracking mode opens the possibility to do Angular Differential Imaging (ADI), a high contrast imaging technique that reduces quasistatic speckle noise and facilitates the detection of early companions.
-More work is needed to characterize the mode and to make it available to the community, but it is hoped that full or partial availability will be ready in time for P82.

 Pupil tracking is set during acquisition of the target.
 The users have only to specify in their template the need for pupil tracking (set the flag to T) and the position angle at which they wish the telescope spiders to be set.
 Once set in the acquisition, pupil tracking will be "left on" for the duration of the science.
 For observations requiring a calibrator it is also possible to specify that the spiders keep the same orientation on sky as for the science.
 In this case the PSF flag in the acquisition template for the calibrator has to be set to T.